wmelvin/run-carbon-cli/README.md

 ![Example code image](readme_images/codeimg_def_main.png)

+Example code image, created by `carbon-now`.

 ---

 ## Requirements

 This application was developed on Linux.
 The base requirements are **Docker** and **Python**.

-It is recommended to use a Virtual Environment to separate Python package installations between different projects and your operating system's Python packages.
+It is recommended to use a **Virtual Environment** to separate Python package installations between different projects and your operating system's Python packages.

-Initial setup:
+Initial setup.
+Run in the project's base directory:

 ``` bash
 # Create a Python virtual environment named 'venv'